Lucenix/Lucenix/README.md

-## I am Lucena, also known as Lucenix
+## Behold Lucena, also known as Lucenix

 ### Currently studying Computer Science at University of Minho